wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 Options:
     -p                      number of threads</pre>

-After running the script, the following files will be generated as part of the index.
+After running the command, the following files will be generated as part of the index.
 To refer to the index for  mapping the reads in the next step, you will use the file prefix, which in this case is: L_crocea
 <pre style="color: silver; background: black;">|-- GCF_000972845.1_L_crocea_1.0_genomic.fna
 |-- hisat2_index.sh
 |-- L_crocea.1.ht2